 Several months ago we did another similar piece: a guide on how to wash The North Face jackets.
-There we looked at a variety of different jackets from the brand, which serve as a general “to keep in mind” collection of tips for other jackets, too.
+There we looked at a variety of different jackets from the brand, which serves as a general “to keep in mind” collection of tips for other jackets, too.

 However, since most of you who have brand jackets would rather have the specifics on washing that particular jacket, here we are again.

 Today it’s all about Columbia, a brand that never disappoints and that has frequently made it into our reviews and selections.